-SPECIMENS
+ANATOMY & SPECIMENS

-The Academy houses a collection of taxidermy, mounted insects, and geological and botanical specimens that students may utilize in coursework or independent study.
+The Academy collects anatomy, taxidermy, geological and botanical specimens that students may utilize in coursework or independent study.

 CASTS

 The cast collection consists of 59 nineteenth-century plaster casts of Classical, Renaissance and later European sculpture, most on extended loan from the Metropolitan Museum of Art, Harvard University, Cornell University and Amherst College.